zak-blake/at2/README.md

-Implement the contact artist buttons autofill the form when you add a new piece from the album page add confirmations to delete type buttons
+Implement the contact artist buttons autofill the form when you add a new piece from the album page add confirmations to delete type buttons test account type things - reset password and so on.. add contact this artist on the pieces page sold image overlay navigate through each picture directly without going back to the album page artist#show page show all pieces not album thumbnails

 Later:

-refactor the ordering system so make it easier to use stop users from downloading images
+redo the ordering system so make it easier to use stop users from downloading images